dcblack/technology_demonstrator/README.txt

 The sysc/ directory contains C++ code for a SystemC adaptor that takes TLMX packets and converts them to TLM 2.0 payloads, which are then sent to the TLM target.

+The hls/ directory contains a script to run the Vivado_HLS synthesis tool.

+The rtl/ directory contains Vivado output (also a script to automate).

 REQUIREMENTS
 ============